 Students have the right to receive University information in accessible formats.

-Students should understand that it is their responsibility to consult with their faculty members at the start of each term and provide the faculty members with their Faculty Notification Letter found via AIMS.
+Students should understand that it is their responsibility to notify their faculty members at the start of each term and email faculty members with their Faculty Notification Letter found via AIMS.
 This will ensure that the faculty member understands the student’s accommodation needs.

 Should students need additional help please call the office at (989) 964-7000, email us at accessibility@svsu.edu or stop in at Wickes 260B.